aelkayesh/sdc_p2/README.md

 The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.

 My final model results were:
+*training set accuracy up to %99.4
 * validation set accuracy of %93
-* test set accuracy ranging between %20 and %60
+* test set accuracy ranging between %20 and %60 (I didn't re-run the test phase, it was a complete restart of the kernel)

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?